dpadillajs/CineGrub/README.md

 I was in charge of the overall CSS for every aspect of the website.
 Creating the layout, the animations, dynamic elements, API formatting, and typography.
-Aside from the visual aspect of the website, I created the functionality for the submit button, Google Maps API with AJAX, fixing user authentication bugs, and enhancing the Zomato & MovieDB APIs with star ratings using Font Awesome 5.
+Aside from the visual aspect of the website, I created the functionality for the submit button, the loading icon, Google Maps API with AJAX, fixing user authentication bugs, and enhancing the Zomato & MovieDB APIs with star ratings using Font Awesome 5.
 _(Also, feel free to check out https://github.com/shawhannah/project-1 to validate my branches/commits)_

 ### Comments